RedBearAK/toshy/README.md

 KDE Plasma desktops don't generally use `ibus` (like GNOME desktops usually do by default), or `fcitx` as an input manager.
 So you may find that the Option-key special character Unicode shortcut of `Shift+Ctrl+U` will not do anything, and the Unicode address of the special character will appear on screen instead of the desired character.
 This is unfortunately apparently not a shortcut that is built into the Linux kernel input system in general.

 The fix for this, if you want to use those characters in KDE apps, is to install `ibus` and use `im-chooser` to choose `ibus` as the input manager.
-You may also be able to use `fcitx` as I have seen some references to it supporting the `Shift+Ctrl+U` shortct, but I haven't tested it.
+You may also be able to use `fcitx` as I have seen some references to it supporting the `Shift+Ctrl+U` shortcut, but I haven't tested it.

 Otherwise, without a compatible input manager that responds to the `Shift+Ctrl+U` shortcut to enable Unicode character entry, the special characters will only work correctly in GTK-based applications, which seem to have the `ibus` response to that shortcut built into the GTK framework.

 ### Sublime Text 3 and Option-Key Special Characters

 For some reason, even when I am in GNOME, the Unicode character entry shortcut of `Shift+Ctrl+U` does not work in Sublime Text 3, so none of the Option-key special characters will work in that app.
 No idea why.
 Someone said that they couldn't replicate the problem in a build of Sublime Text 4, and that's all I know about it.
 No known workaround.
+(Other than moving to ST4.)

 ### Xubuntu and the Meta/Super/Win/Cmd key